-Taking applicants for January, 2018 Class.
+Taking applicants for 2018 Class.
+Schedule coming soon.

 An in-depth program that teaches the original/classical method, as passed down from 1st generation teacher, Jay Grimes.
 At the end of the program, you will: